 Equity derivatives

 Equity derivatives are financial instruments whose value is derived from the movements of a stock or a stock index.
-These markets are essential for investors because for an obvious reason it is impossible for them to take a direct position on an index other than by buying each of the components of the index in exactly the same proportion as the index itself.
-When the index consists of 500 stocks like the SP500 ,this can be an insurmountable task.
-Futures, on the other hand, allow you to have a near perfect indexation to an index.
+These markets are essential for investors who cannot take a direct position on an index without buying each component of that index.
+Take the S&P 500 index: buying each of the 500 stocks can be an insurmountable task.
+Futures, on the other hand, allow near-perfect indexation to an index, therefore investing in stocks without owning them.

 Traders use equity derivatives to speculate and manage the risks of their equity portfolios.
-Indeed, one of the difficulties associated with an equity investment is the ownership of that investment.
 Equity derivatives allow the investor to buy only the performance of the underlying investment without taking ownership of a piece of the company's stock.
 In addition, the risks associated with equity options are much lower than those associated with owning the stock itself.

 Options